Trip date: December 2016

 I had a 45-minute flight from Seattle to Vancouver, on which I was given a new boarding pass as I boarded for seat 1D.
 I'm always happy with a free upgrade no matter how short the flight!
 In Vancouver I found the Business Class lounge and helped myself to some champagne and dim sum; I've never seen dumplings in an airport lounge before!

-I was flying 1st class on Air France to Paris and the flight cost A LOT less flying from Vancouver, something I will be keeping in mind for future trips.
+I was flying Business Class on Air France to Paris and the flight cost A LOT less flying from Vancouver, something I will be keeping in mind for future trips.
 The Air France lay-flat seats were some of the nicest I have been in so far.
 There was a little cupboard built in to keep my things in, complete with a mirror on the door.
 There were also slippers!
 A cute Tumi toiletries bag was passed out, filled with products, as were glasses of Billecarte champagne.
 Happy birthday to me!

 I enjoyed my 4-course dinner with wine pairings, watched a movie, and got a great night sleep.
 Upon arriving at CdG, I was able to use a special lane for passport control and was out to the cab queue in no time.